mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

 ### Conclusion

 Theres nothing much to write here, and the post is getting quite long now.
-Hopefully I've written this in a way where it will be useful to me in the future, as well as anyone else who is looking to implement the Resource Owner Credentials grant in a Laravel application.
+Hopefully I've written this in a way where it will be useful to me in the future, as well as anyone else who is looking to implement the Resource Owner Password Credentials Grant in a Laravel application.
 I'll look into writing about the other grant types as and when I experiment with them.

 Thanks for reading!